wso2-attic/ballerina-integrator/docs/learn/guides/database-integrations/mysql_integration/README.md

 ```

 4. Write the integration
-You can open the project with VSCode.
+You can open the project with VS Code.
 The integration implementaion going to write in the `main.bal` file.

 ``` ballerina
 import ballerina/config;